OxyProgrammer/circular-buffer/README.md

 You will see market data being processed in real-time, demonstrating how a circular buffer handles high throughput efficiently. 📈💡

+## Article

+A [🔗 Hashnode Article](https://oxyprogrammer.com/circular-buffers-the-smart-solution-for-managing-data-streams) to set your idea about the repo and whats happeing in it.

 ## Features

 - ⚡ High-speed data processing using circular buffers.